fusioncha0s/Avi-On-Cooper-HaloHome-Setup-with-MQTT/README.md

 nano settings.yaml
 ```

 Use the following configuration file.
-Some things to note
+Some things to note...
 ## avion section
 - Update "YOUREMAIL@google.com" with your avion email address, no parenthises needed
 - Update "YOURPASSWORD" with your avion password, no parenthises needed